paveldn/haier-esphome/README.md

 ## Short description

 There are two versions of the Haier protocol.
-The older one is using an application called SmartAir2 and the newer one - an application called hOn.
+The older one is using an application called SmartAir2 and the newer one - is an application called hOn.
 Both protocols are compatible on the transport level but have different commands to control appliances.

 ### SmartAir2